Skip to main content

 LIO-ORG TCMU device True True iSCSI

-Here, the IsMultipathed field displays the status of the MPIO.
+Here the IsMultipathed field displays the MPIO status.

 (Get-MPIOSetting).PathVerificationState